stervets/binance-ts/README.md

 ### Description

 This application receives data from the Binance cryptocurrency exchange in real-time using websockets.
 You can add, remove, move and resize widgets.
-User data is stored in Firebase.
+User data stores in Firebase.

 ### Used technologies
 - TypeScript